CS50Dartmouth21FS1/home/logistics/syllabus.md

 **Do _not_ send us email**.

-The majority of questions and problems can be resolved via posts to [Ed Discussion](https://edstem.org/us/courses/13476/discussion/).
+The majority of questions and problems can be resolved via posts to [Ed Discussion](https://edstem.org/us/courses/13476/discussion/) (see the next section).
 By posting to the appropriate channel, anyone on the teaching team, or a fellow student, can answer your question.
-**However,** if your message might expose details of your solution or approach to a lab assignment, send a DM (Direct Message) to an individual TA.
+**However,** if your message might expose details of your solution or approach to a lab assignment, make it a private post and onlythe staff will see it.

-**Primary office hours are on Mondays and Fridays, in both course time slots.**
-You are welcome to attend any session regardless of which Section you are registered.
-Follow the [Canvas](https://canvas.dartmouth.edu/courses/49179) calendar to be alerted to any changes; the Zoom link is also located there.
+**Office hours are Monday and Wednesday with Prof. Palmer (signup using links on Canvas), and Tuesday and Thursday with Grad TA Tao (Zoom info on [Canvas](https://canvas.dartmouth.edu/courses/49179)).**

-If you need a private conversation with the teaching team, (1) sign up for private office hours with the Professor, or (2) send a DM (Direct Message) via [Ed Discussion](https://edstem.org/us/courses/13476/discussion/) to one of the TAs to arrange an appointment.
+If you need a private conversation with the teaching team, (1) sign up for private office hours with the Professor, or (2) make a private post in [Ed Discussion](https://edstem.org/us/courses/13476/discussion/) and a staff member will contact you.
+If a particular staff member is mentioned, that staff member or an alternate will get in touch with you there.

-**Additional TA office hours are listed on the Canvas calendar.**
-Follow the [Canvas](https://canvas.dartmouth.edu/courses/49179) calendar to be alerted to any changes; the Zoom link is also located there.
+Follow the [Canvas](https://canvas.dartmouth.edu/courses/49179) calendar to be alerted to any changes.

-**Private office hours are available by appointment.**
-If you need a private conversation with Adjunct Professor Charles C Palmer, sign up for an appointment via [Calendly](https://canvas.dartmouth.edu/courses/49179).
-If you later realize you no longer need the appointment, please be sure to cancel it so others may use the slot.
+*Note*: If you sign up for an office hours slit with the Professor and later  realize you no longer need the appointment, please be sure to cancel it so others may use the slot.

 ### <a id="edstem">Ed Discussion</a>

 From our [Canvas](https://canvas.dartmouth.edu/courses/49179) page you can join the [Ed Discussion](https://edstem.org/us/courses/13476/discussion/) workspace for our class; [here's how](./systems.md#slack-setup).
 This workspace will be the primary location for engagement with one another, our TAs and LFs, and the instructor outside of class.
-The teaching team will make announcements via the `#general` channel on [Ed Discussion](https://edstem.org/us/courses/13476/discussion/).
 You can use the space to interact with your team, to ask questions about the assignments or course material, and to share content (and a bit of fun) related to the course.
+In addition, the teaching team will make announcements in the `Logistics` category on [Ed Discussion](https://edstem.org/us/courses/13476/discussion/).

 Some important points about seeking CS50 help over Ed Discussion:

 * Search the help channels on Ed Discussion to see if your question has already been asked and answered.
-* Post your question on the appropriate help channel.
+* Tag your post with the appropriate category.
-* Reply to others’ questions using the Thread feature to keep questions and answers together, for easier reading and searching (hover over the message, and pick the chat bubble from the pop-up icons in the upper right).
-* LFs are here to support you in-class and may have little or no time to answer questions outside class time; they’ll let you know if/when they can answer questions in Ed Discussion help channels.
+* LFs are here to support you in-class and may have little or no time to answer questions outside class time; they’ll let you know if/when they can answer questions in Ed Discussion.
-* TAs are here to support you outside of class, by hosting office hours and providing feedback on your lab submissions; when they have time, they answer questions in Ed Discussion help channels.
+* TAs are here to support you outside of class, by providing feedback on your lab submissions; when they have time, they answer questions in Ed Discussion too.
-* Every member of the instructional team works part-time, so ask your questions in the public help channels, not in DMs, because your DM may not be seen for hours or days.
+* Every member of the instructional team works part-time, so ask your questions in **public** posts rather than in private ones, so your will be seen by your classmates as well as the teaching staff.
-* Exception: use DMs when your question may expose information others should not see, such as code from your lab solution.
+* Exception: use private postss when your question may expose information others should not see, such as code from your lab solution.
 * Always be polite: it's easy to forget that when we're discussing things online rather than face-to-face.
-* Don't mention `@channel` or `@here` unless you really want *everyone* to be reminded to read your post; this step is _rarely_ necessary and usually annoys everyone.

 ---

 ## Teams

 After the first day of class, you will be assigned to a 4-person team; this team will be your Final Project team.
-You will meet with that team once a week in class, to work on a group activity, so you'll have a chance to get to know them well before the project begins!
+You should sit together as a team, to get to know each other well before the project begins.
+We will occasionally have in-class activities that you will work on with your team.

 > If you have any concerns about your teammates or team assignment, at any time, please contact Adjunct Professor Charles C Palmer privately.